 Many studies have shown that involved and positive parenting plays an important role in children’s resilience [2].
 While rejection and punishment [3]are strongly associated with reduced resilience, positive parenting does the opposite by raising self-confidence and self-efficacy, which reinforces one’s confidence to complete tasks and reach goals.

 Instead of always picking on mistakes, acknowledge your child’s positive choices or actions.
 For example, when she takes the initiative to bring a jacket to a chilly cinema or when he plays well with his sibling.
 Do not use negative words like “lazy”, “naughty” or “stupid”.
 Explain to your child that it is the action that you do not like.
-Help him realise that the problem is not him, but the behaviour.
+Help them realise that the problem is not them, but their behaviour.

 You can encourage your child to try different activities to find out what he is good at.
 Explain that different people excel at different things and he should be proud of what he has achieved.